cylc/cylc-admin/docs/feb2020-workshop-report.md

 authorization yet.
 For details of what remains to be done, see [Prioritization of remaining tasks](#prioritization-of-remaining-tasks).

-*We are aiming to have a near-complete preview release of Cylc 8 ready for heavy testing in September of this year, and to officially release cylc-8.0 in the first quarter of 2021.*
+*We are aiming to have a major preview release of Cylc 8 ready for widespread testing in September of this year, and to officially release cylc-8.0 in the first quarter of 2021.*